 Emergency Medication: If a child requires an emergency medication, the medication must always be accessible in case of an emergency.
-A child will not be accepted into the centre if this medication is not on site.
+Parents will be contacted and the child will not be accepted in the program if this medication is not on site.

-ANAPHYLAXIS POLICY
+ANAPHYLAXIS

 Some allergic reactions range in severity from uncomfortable to severe (anaphylactic reactions).
-Anaphylactic reactions may begin mildly with itching around eyes and mouth, flushing, hives or a cough.
-However, in some cases, symptoms can increase quickly to include swelling of the mouth and throat, difficulty breathing, nausea, vomiting, weakness and confusion.
+Anaphylactic reactions may begin mildly with itching around eyes and mouth, flushing, hives, or a cough.
+In some cases, however, symptoms can increase quickly to include swelling of the mouth and throat, difficulty breathing, nausea, vomiting, weakness, and confusion.
 A drop in blood pressure may deprive the heart and brain of oxygen, leading to unconsciousness or death.

 All of this can occur in minutes and immediate medical relief is necessary.
-Because of the unpredictability of reactions, if a child with an allergy expresses any concern that a reaction might be starting, (especially if the child has suffered an anaphylactic reaction in the past), the staff will respond immediately and follow the instructions in the child's Anaphylaxis Action Plan.
+Due to the unpredictability of reactions, if a child with an allergy expresses any concern that a reaction might be starting, especially if the child has suffered an anaphylactic reaction in the past, the staff will respond immediately and follow the instructions in the child's Anaphylaxis Action Plan.